Skip to content

 File Purpose

-tests/loadtest/locustfile.py Main locustfile with all user classes
+tests/loadtest/locustfile.py Main locustfile — all endpoints, 20+ user classes

-tests/loadtest/locustfile_highthroughput.py Optimized for maximum RPS
+tests/loadtest/locustfile_highthroughput.py Fast endpoints only — optimized for maximum RPS

 Performance Tips